Table of Contents

 Uber believes that shortly, their air taxi service will be capable of taking off and landing at different “sky-ports” across cities.
-They believe that their flying cars will be capable of touching speeds of 150 mph and have a range of 60 miles.
+They believe that their flying cars can touch speeds of 150 mph and have a range of 60 miles.
 The vehicle would have a seating capacity of five people, including one pilot, and would use electric power.
 However, some industry experts are arguing that these numbers would not be possible, especially if the passengers are overweight.

 Although there is still a lot of ground to cover in terms of flying car regulations, companies are pushing the technology forward to enable the development of safer, more efficient, and affordable flying cars in the near future.

 There is a common misconception that all flying cars require pilot licenses and registration with the Federal Aviation Administration (FAA).
-Flying cars weighing under 254 pounds come under the category of ultralight that does not require a pilot’s license and registration with the FAA to fly.
+Flying cars weighing under 254 pounds come under the category of ultralight, which does not require a pilot’s license and registration with the FAA to fly.

 Some regulations prohibit ultralight flying cars from flying during the night and over congested areas due to safety risks.
 Many industry experts believe that the handoff approach adopted by the FAA might not last long as flying cars become more mainstream.

 The BlackFly, manufactured in the USA, does not require special licenses to fly in the country because it is an ultralight flying car.
 Unfortunately, the BlackFly is one of the few ultralight vehicles developed.